 Three years of crisis resulted from the death of Mehmed I. The Janissaries and the ulema (members of the learned class, educated in Islamic law) supported Murad II (1421-1451) against his uncle Mustafa’s claim to the throne [2].
-Although Murad II experienced some defeats such as failure to capture Belgrade, between 1430 and 1444 he made some important conquests including Thessaloniki, Smyrna (Izmir), and Smederovo.
-Murad II abdicated in favor of his son Mehmed II after signing treaties with his European and Anatolian rivals in 1444 [2].
+Although Murad II experienced some defeats, such as the failure to capture Belgrade, between 1430 and 1444 he made some important conquests including Thessaloniki, Smyrna (Izmir), and Smederovo.
+Murad II abdicated in favor of his 12-year-old son Mehmed II after signing treaties with his European and Anatolian rivals in 1444 [2].

-Ecumenical Council of Ferrara-Florence ended in 1439 with the union of the Greek and Latin churches.
-Although this was a union, the important result for the Ottomans was the resurgence of a desire to launch a crusade against the Turks [7].
-In the same year of Murad’s II abdication a crusading army, composed of troops from Hungary and Transylvania, crossed the Danube and marched towards the Ottoman capital Adrianople (Edirne).
+The ecumenical Council of Ferrara-Florence ended in 1439 with the union of the Greek and Latin churches.
+Although this was a short-lived union, the important result for the Ottomans was the resurgence of a desire to launch a crusade against the Turks [7].
+In the same year of Murad’s II abdication, a crusading army, composed of troops from Hungary and Transylvania, crossed the Danube and marched towards the Ottoman capital Adrianople (Edirne).

 Upon this looming threat viziers urged Murad II to lead the army to save the Ottoman state.
-Ottomans defeated the crusaders sealing the fate of the Balkans and Byzantine Empire.
+Ottomans defeated the crusaders, sealing the fate of the Balkans and the Byzantine Empire.
 In 1446 Grand Vizier Çandarlı Halil engineered a Janissary revolt, removed Mehmed II from the throne and brought back Murad II to power [2].
 In his second reign, Murad II turned his attention to the Balkan vassals who revolted during the 1444 crisis.
-He successfully subdued these vassals thereby completing the Ottoman Empire’s recovery from the disaster of 1402.
+He successfully subdued these vassals, thereby completing the Ottoman Empire’s recovery from the disaster of 1402.
 Mehmet II (1451-1481) became the sultan after Murad’s death in 1451.
 At first he focused on establishing friendly relationships with his western enemies such as Venice, Byzantium, Transylvania, and Serbia.

 These developments created the conditions for him to turn his attention to the conquest of Constantinople.
 The city was captured on May 29, 1453 after a siege of 53 days.
 This conquest created shockwaves across Europe and marked the end of Byzantine or Eastern Roman Empire [8].
 The city was renamed as İstanbul and became the capital of the empire.

-After the conquest of İstanbul, Mehmed the Conqueror continued to expand Ottoman territories, conquered Peloponnese in 1460, engaged in a long war with Venetians from 1463 to 1477 which ended with Venetian defeat and loss of Shkodër (Scutari), Lemnos, and lands in the Peloponnese.
-In the east, he conquered major ports on the Black Sea, and made Crimea a vassal state, practically gaining the control of Black Sea [8].
+After the conquest of İstanbul, Mehmed the Conqueror continued to expand Ottoman territories, conquered Peloponnese in 1460, engaged in a long war with Venetians from 1463 to 1477 which ended with the Venetian defeat and loss of Shkodër (Scutari), Lemnos, and lands in the Peloponnese.
+In the east, he conquered major ports on the Black Sea, and made Crimea a vassal state, practically gaining control of the Black Sea [8].

-Next, he turned his attention to the southwest Anatolia, where a powerful rival was posing a threat to the Ottomans: Uzun Hasan, the ruler of Iran and eastern Anatolia, was trying to gain the control of the principality of Karaman as well as the entire Anatolia through Venetian assistance.
+Next, he turned his attention to southwest Anatolia, where a powerful rival was posing a threat to the Ottomans: Uzun Hasan, the ruler of Iran and eastern Anatolia, was trying to gain control of the principality of Karaman as well as the entire Anatolia through Venetian assistance.
 In 1473 Mehmed’s army inflicted a crushing defeat upon Uzun Hasan and ended the principality of Karaman [8].
 Then he turned on Venice to punish it for her collaboration with Uzun Hasan.
 Mehmed was victorious again, as a result Venice agreed to pay an annual indemnity of ten thousand ducats [2].
 Mehmed II died in 1481 on the way to another campaign.
-At the time of his death, the Ottoman Empire extended from the lands between the Danube and Sava in Europe, Peloponnesos in the southern Europe, to the Black Sea coast in the northern Anatolia and to the Euphrates valley [3].
+At the time of his death, the Ottoman Empire extended from the lands between the Danube and Sava in Europe, Peloponnesos in southern Europe, to the Black Sea coast in northern Anatolia and to the Euphrates valley [3].